|Covers|| Learning outcomes 1 & 2

 As a guide, you are unlikely to include all the points we expect to find if your main report has fewer than 2,000 words.
 There is no maximum word count as such, but excessive length may be penalised.

 In order to keep your script concise and well-argued, and its structure clear, you may find it helpful to provide relevant supporting material in appendices to the main report.
-This applies particularly to detailed calculations and information collected during the analysis and simulation elements of the task.

 As always, you are strongly recommended to re-examine your draft report and conclusions to check that you have covered all the elements required in the report.